Ultrasonic Weld Inspection

 How it is accomplished:

-Calibration Blocks
+Calibration & Reference Blocks

 Swiss Approval Laboratory Staff is working consistently to guaranty the maximum efficiency and reliability of our Testing Results.